Locus of Control Worksheet

 How can I determine my locus of control?

-You can assess your locus of control through questionnaires like Rotter's 1966 scale.
-Reflect on whether you attribute life outcomes to your actions (internal) or external factors (external).
+An individual can assess their locus of control through questionnaires like Rotter's Internal-External Control Scale.
+They can then reflect on whether they attribute life outcomes to their own actions (internal) or external factors (external).

 Why does locus of control matter?